syncfusion-content/blazor-docs/blazor/image-editor/transform.md

 ### OnPanStart and OnPanEnd event

 The [`OnPanStart`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.ImageEditorEvents.html#Syncfusion_Blazor_ImageEditor_ImageEditorEvents_OnPanStart) event is activated when the user begins dragging the image within the canvas, and the [`OnPanEnd`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.ImageEditorEvents.html#Syncfusion_Blazor_ImageEditor_ImageEditorEvents_OnPanEnd) event is triggered once the panning action is completed.
 These events provide an opportunity to perform specific actions, such as updating the image's position, in response to the panning gesture.
-And these event uses [`PanEventArgs`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.PanEventArgs.html) to handle the action the panning action when the user starts dragging the image.
+And these event uses [`PanEventArgs`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.PanEventArgs.html) to handle the panning panning action when the user starts dragging the image.

 The parameter available in the [`OnPanStart`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.ImageEditorEvents.html#Syncfusion_Blazor_ImageEditor_ImageEditorEvents_OnPanStart) and [`OnPanEnd`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.ImageEditorEvents.html#Syncfusion_Blazor_ImageEditor_ImageEditorEvents_OnPanEnd) events are,